 Construction is underway at the National Cowboy & Western Heritage Museum.
 You’re invited to experience hands-on learning in a new space for people of all ages.
 Liichokoshkomo’ (pronounced Lee-cho-kosh-ko-MO) is a Chickasaw phrase for “Let’s play!”
-Generations will come together to experience it on-site starting March 14, 2020.
+Generations will come together to experience it on-site starting at Spring Break 2020.

 Transform a Museum visit into an interactive day outside!
-Learn about diverse cultures, play traditional games, create art in a space where it’s okay to get messy and do kitchen science experiments together.
-Hear storytellers, stargaze make s’mores and memories under our Western skies.
+Learn about diverse cultures, play traditional games, create art in a space where it’s okay to get messy.
+Hear storytellers, stargaze, make s’mores and memories under our Western skies.

 STEAM activities, guided learning and expert-led classes give families a different way to experience history and culture.
 Come experience purposeful play in the Museum’s backyard!